aadarsh-ram/GSoC2022-OpenFoodFacts/README.md

 - Reviewed and created Docker related files for setting up the project in development and production.

 ## Ongoing and Future Tasks
-The Taxonomy Editor is currently a functional prototype, which can gauge community interest and can bring lot more taxonomy contributions for Open Food Facts.
-All the core features required by a contributor to edit a taxonomy, has been implemented within the given time frame.
-Some features related to integration with GitHub are being finetuned, and will be completed soon.
+The Taxonomy Editor is an MVP, which can gauge community interest and can bring a lot more taxonomy contributions for Open Food Facts.
+All the core features required by a contributor to edit a taxonomy, have been implemented within the given time frame.
+Some of the features related to integration with GitHub are being fine-tuned.

-There is a lot of scope for development in this project, with respect to both the React frontend and FastAPI backend.
-All the future work that can be done on the project have been documented as [GitHub Issues](https://github.com/openfoodfacts/taxonomy-editor/issues) within the project itself.
+We have a lot of scope for the next phase of this Project in converting the MVP to a full-blown version.
+I have documented the same in [GitHub]((https://github.com/openfoodfacts/taxonomy-editor/issues)) within the project.

 ## Challenges and Takeaways
-- As this project was built from the ground-up, identifying an overall architecture and tech stack for the Taxonomy Editor took a long time.
-But through constant collaboration and communication with my mentors, we were able to finalize on the architecture and start working on the project immediately.
+- I have invested a good amount of time during the project start for developing understanding on the overall architecture and tech stack for the Taxonomy Editor.
+Thanks to my mentors, with their mentorship and guidance, I was able to move faster with the deliverables of the project.
-- One of the biggest challenges while working on this project, was time management.
-I had put an estimate of ~12 weeks for finishing this project, but I needed to extend the deadline by another 4 weeks to bring the project to a Minimum Viable Product (MVP).
-My mentors were supportive throughout and helped me to complete all the planned features within the new deadline.
+- One of the most exciting parts of this project were my learnings on time management.
+I have to manage my priorities between my college classroom sessions, semester exams, hackathons and projects.
+My mentors were supportive throughout and helped me to complete all the planned deliverables with quality.
 - Before GSoC, I had very little knowledge on developing websites with React.
-Through this project, I was able to use React effectively to build many complex and resuable components for the Taxonomy Editor.
-It was a new and exciting challenge learning a new language and I'm confident that my knowledge in React will be put into good use, while working on other projects.
+Through this project, I was able to use React effectively to build many complex and reusable components for the Taxonomy Editor.
+I enjoyed the learning process of a new tool.
-- Being a Pythonista, I love using and creating new programs/tools using Python.
+- Being a Pythonista, I love creating new programs/tools using Python.
 This project helped me learn a lot about the creation of asynchronous API's and integrating them with database transactions to enable concurrency.
 - Since taxonomies are essentially DAGs at its base, me and my mentors decided on using Neo4j as the database for the editor.
-Even though I hadn't used Neo4j, I was surprised by the user-friendliness of the Cypher Query language and was able to create complex queries in no time!
+Even though I hadn't used Neo4j, I was surprised by the user-friendliness of the Cypher Query Language and was able to create complex queries in no time!
 - My code quality and documentation ability has improved drastically, thanks to detailed reviews from mentors over the course of this project.

 ## Acknowledgements
 I'd like to thank all my mentors for helping me throughout this project.
 A special shoutout to [Alex Garel](https://github.com/alexgarel) and [Daniel T](https://github.com/nobeeakon), for their comprehensive code reviews and guidance.
 I would also like to thank [Bryan Han](https://github.com/BryanH01) for his work on the creation of the parser and other components related to it.

 Contributing to Open Food Facts has been amazing, and I am looking forward to contributing more in the future!
 I am glad to have worked with the amazing set of people in Open Food Facts.
-I am extremely thankful to Google Summer of Code for providing me with this opportunity to enhance my programming skills, and learn a lot about open-source development along the way.
+I am extremely thankful to Google Summer of Code for providing me with this opportunity to enhance my programming skills and learn a lot about open-source development along the way.

 ## Pull Requests